Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 The Problem Happens Before the Calendar

-Most tools assume your schedule already exists.
+Most tools assume your calendar already exists.

 It doesn’t.

-It’s fragmented across:
+It’s spread across:

 • emails